-CIP expenditures for 2024 through 2028 approximate \$1.5 billion, about \$600 million of which is expected to be funded with bond proceeds.
-Almost 50% of expenditures will be related to water reclamation plants and solids management, with about 20% focused on facility replacements.
+CIP expenditures for 2024 through 2028 approximate \$1.5 billion, which are anticipated to be funded with about \$600 million in bond proceeds.
+Almost 50% of expenditures will be related to water reclamation plants and solids management with about 20% focused on facility replacements.